svrooij/sonos-api-docs/docs/services/alarm-clock.md

 ## Events

-The AlarmClockService has properties that might be emitted if you subscribe to events.
+The AlarmClockService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events